 Welcome!
 My name is Chesna.
 Horses and riding are an important part of my life.
-Whether you’re a professional competitor, an “everyday” rider, or an equine enthusiast, I’ve created this website to connect with others who want to make the most of the relationships we have with our horses.
+I’ve created this website to connect with other horse people who want to make the most of the relationships we have with our horses.
 Please subscribe to my blog to stay in touch!

 Horse Person by Nature, People Person by Training

 Though I didn’t come from a horse family, I’ve always loved horses.
-I’ve been riding for over 25 years, and I feel most myself in the company of horses.
+I’ve been riding since age 6, and I feel most myself in the company of horses.
 Horses have taught me the path to success is through creating relationships based on understanding, effective communication, and fun, no matter the riding discipline.

 While my affinity for horses came naturally, I’ve worked hard over the years to develop skills to improve myself and to help other people reach their goals.
 I have a master’s degree in psychology, preceded by undergraduate studies in communication, English, and business with magna cum laude honors.
 I use a strengths-based, collaborate approach to teaching.
 It’s a privilege to share my ideas with you, and to learn from you in return.

 Growing up I was your classic “horse girl.”
-I didn’t live on a farm, no one in my family rode horses, but I always wanted to ride.
+I didn’t live on a farm, no one in my immediate family rode horses, but I always wanted to ride.
 When other kids ran, I cantered.
 My favorite game at recess was make-believe ponies.
-I learned to read just so I could finish every Marguerite Henry, Black Stallion, Pony Pals, and Saddle Club book I could get my hands on.
+I learned to read just so I could finish all the Marguerite Henry, Black Stallion, and Pony Pals books.

-I’ve worked with hundreds of horses over the years–ponies, Warmbloods, ex-racehorses, rescues, you name it.
-Any success I’ve had in riding is owed to building a good relationship with the horse.
-This is the foundation of training, and it involves getting to know the horse, setting boundaries, communicating clearly, and being consistent.
+I’ve worked with hundreds of horses over the years–ponies, Warmbloods, ex-racehorses, rescues, and many more.
+Any success I’ve had riding is owed to building a good relationship with the horse.
+The relationship is the foundation of training, and it involves getting to know the horse, setting boundaries, listening and communicating clearly, and being consistent.

-Some might describe my approach to training as “natural horsemanship,” but I draw from a range of equestrian philosophies including classical principles.
-I tailor my approach to each unique horse and the specific needs of their rider.
-I’ve read, watched, and worked with internationally recognized trainers, including Olympic athletes.
-I improve my skills by attending clinics, taking lessons, competing, and consulting with other riders.
+Some might describe my approach to training as “natural horsemanship.”
+I draw from a range of equestrian philosophies including classical principles.
+I approach horses and training holistically and tailor my approach to the needs of each horse and their rider.

 Some of my riding highlights include: